new to yoga

-One of the reasons we suggest beginners start with Yoga Foundations is to help you learn the basic poses and modifications to suit your body.
-When you move from there into a different class and are presented with something challenging, ask the instructor for a modification if one is not offered.
+One of the reasons we suggest beginners start with the Beginner Series is to help you learn the basic poses and modifications to suit your body.
+When you move from there into a different class and are presented with something challenging, ask the instructor for a modification if one is not offered, or safely explore what feels good in your own body.
 We stress the non-competitive nature of yoga and invite you to make the practice your own — honoring your body and doing what is best for you — not forcing yourself into a shape that you aren’t ready for.

 Is yoga a workout?
 Will I lose weight?